Tyler Nevin Player Props: Tigers vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants had the 15th-ranked team ERA among all MLB pitching staffs (3.89).
+- The Giants had a 3.89 team ERA that ranked 15th across all MLB pitching staffs.

-- The Giants gave up the first-fewest home runs in baseball (132 total, 0.8 per game).
+- The Giants allowed the first-fewest home runs in baseball (132 total, 0.8 per game).

-- Manaea (0-0) pitches for the Giants to make his second start of the season.
+- Webb (0-3) takes the mound for the Giants in his fourth start of the season.
+He has a 6.35 ERA in 17 2/3 innings pitched, with 22 strikeouts.

-- In his most recent appearance on Saturday, the left-hander tossed six innings against the Kansas City Royals, allowing one earned run while surrendering three hits.
+- The right-hander's last appearance came on Tuesday against the Los Angeles Dodgers, when he threw six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.